arhohuttunen/arhohuttunen.com/content/posts/spring-boot-testing-introduction/index.md

 series_weight: 1
 ---

-When learning to test Spring Boot applications it can be a difficult task to know where to begin.
+When learning to test Spring Boot applications, it can be a difficult task to know where to begin.
 The easiest way to get started is the Spring Boot Starter Test which allows us to start writing tests right away.
 The starter includes a number of utilities and libraries to help with testing applications.

 In this article, we will look at different steps that you could take on your journey to learn Spring Boot testing.
 It's not a comprehensive guide but rather an overview of what's available and a starting point to look for more information.